Constrained Co-evolutionary Metamorphic Differential Testing for Autonomous Systems with an Interpretability Approach

-To address these challenges, we propose \emph{\gls{ours}}, an effective and efficient automated test case generation method that integrates \gls{mt} with \gls{dt} to expose behavioral divergences between \gls{as} versions. \Gls{mt}~\cite{chen2018metamorphic} offers a practical approach by evaluating system behavior through \glspl{mr}, which define expected relationships between inputs and their corresponding outputs.
-Instead of verifying absolute correctness, \gls{mt} checks for consistency across related test cases, making it particularly well-suited for domains such as autonomous driving, where correct behavior is often context-dependent and ambiguous~\cite{tang2023survey, zhou2019metamorphic}, and where labeled data may be insufficient, since it does not require ground-truth outputs for every test case. \Gls{dt} exposes discrepancies by executing multiple versions of a system on the same input and comparing their outputs.
 In the context of evolving \glspl{as}, where system updates may subtly alter behavior, \gls{dt} coupled with \gls{mt} can help reveal deviations that violate the expected output relations defined by \glspl{mr}.
 Such violations may indicate degradations or unexpected side effects introduced during model fine-tuning or other updates.
-We cast test case generation as a search problem and seek inputs in which the extent of violation of the expected output relation differs markedly across versions. \addedtextsec{ This paired formulation is important because the goal is not merely to find severe violations in either version, but to identify test conditions under which the update changes the system's safety-relevant behavior. } By systematically identifying such inputs, our method yields effective yet diverse test cases that spotlight safety risks and unintended behaviors introduced during the continuous evolution of \glspl{as}.
-We also incorporate constraints and a population initialization strategy to guide the search toward realistic test cases that reflect real-world conditions. \annotate{Comment 3.5}\addedtext{Specifically, the population is initialized with scenarios derived from real-world execution data, providing a realistic starting point, while a penalty term in the fitness function discourages the generation of test cases that deviate significantly from observed operational conditions.} This design ensures that the generated cases are relevant and applicable to practical scenarios, particularly in regions where the updated system is expected to operate. \addedtext{The extent to which realism is prioritized can also be adjusted, allowing practitioners to balance realism against other testing objectives based on their specific needs. }
+We cast test case generation as a search problem and seek inputs in which the extent of violation of the expected output relation differs markedly across versions. \addedtextsec{ This paired formulation is important because the goal is not merely to find severe violations in either version, but to identify test conditions under which the update changes the system's safety-relevant behavior. } By systematically identifying such inputs, our method yields effective yet diverse test cases that highlight safety risks and unintended behaviors introduced by the continuous evolution of \glspl{as}.
+We also incorporate constraints and a population initialization strategy to guide the search toward realistic test cases that reflect real-world conditions. \annotate{Comment 3.5}\addedtext{Specifically, the population is initialized with scenarios derived from real-world execution data, providing a realistic starting point, while a penalty term in the fitness function discourages the generation of test cases that deviate significantly from observed operational conditions.} This design ensures that the generated cases are relevant and applicable to practical scenarios, particularly in contexts where the updated system is expected to operate. \addedtext{The extent to which realism is prioritized can also be adjusted, allowing practitioners to balance realism against other testing objectives based on their specific needs. }